StanfordVL/OmniGibson/asset_pipeline/b1k_pipeline/usd_conversion/fillable_instructions.md

 ## Key bindings

 * Press J to skip
-* Press O to indicate we should remove the fillable annotation from the object.
+* Press U to indicate we should remove the fillable annotation from the object.
 * Press X to choose the dip (red) option.
 * Press S to choose the ray (blue) option.
 * Press W to choose the combined (purple) option.